 Are gun control policies racist?
 According to activist and Philadelphia City Council candidate Maj Toure, the answer is yes.
 Of course, the progressive media would rather the American public remain ignorant of the bigoted roots of the gun control movement, but it is a serious issue nonetheless, and Toure is doing something about it.

-Liberty Nation spoke with the activist to discuss his work with Black Guns Matter, an organization dedicated to educating inner-city residents on firearm safety, gun laws, and other issues related to the Second Amendment.
+dedicated to educating inner-city residents on firearm safety, gun laws, and other issues related to the Second Amendment.

 The Origin of Black Guns Matter